 Identifying your target audience will set the tone and framework for the remainder of your campaign planning.
 You can have a proven strategy and eye-catching creatives, but without market research, your campaigns may struggle.

 Establishing a vivid picture of your ideal customer and their journey through every step of the marketing cycle is a great way to level up your targeting approach.

 Factors to consider for B2C target audiences:

-Factors to consider for B2B target audiences:
+Factors to consider for target audiences in programmatic for B2B:

-- For marketers, the tricky part is not only identifying who those decision makers are within the organization but also finding ways to connect with them.
+- For marketers, the tricky part is not only identifying who those decision makers are within the organization, but also finding ways to connect with them.

-Most effective strategies to consider: Utilize 3rd-party data partners to leverage their account-based marketing (ABM) targeting capabilities and their custom segments to target by job title, employment, or seniority that would benefit from your B2B product or service.
+For B2B marketing, consider using 3rd-party data partners to leverage their account-based marketing (ABM) targeting capabilities and their custom segments to target by job title, employment, or seniority that would benefit from your B2B product or service.